 Know your Values: Time to return to your values to help guide you with this.
 Define your values to help redirect your path towards success.
 Values that don’t align can create stagnation and frustration.

-Here is an example of values being out of wack: You may want high quality art but maybe the perception of high quality comes from a place of inner criticism and perfectionism leading to exhaustion and lack of output.
+Here is an example of values being out of whack: You may want high-quality art but maybe the perception of high quality comes from a place of inner criticism and perfectionism leading to exhaustion and lack of output.
 See how your values may be askew here?
 Emphasis on playfulness and exploration may help get the creative gears working at a healthier pace.

 One Small Step: What is one small thing you can do to take a step towards success or achieving a goal?
 As you move towards you goals, the universe will show up and continue to open doors as you continue to follow your true creative path.

 Time Management Skills: There are many apps, planners, time tracking methods, and skills you can implement to help better manage your time.
 Knowing you don’t manage your time well can be a very humbling experience.
 In admitting it, you can make a change.